 Q Is the Wormhole of Inishmore natural or was it crafted by the ancients?

 Q Was it crafted by the megalithic builders of Dún Aonghasa or an earlier civilization?

-Q Being that it is derives its name from, could it have been crafted as a “Wormhole” for such a creature to swim through to receive sacrificial offerings from the ancients or for some other purpose?
+Q Being that it is derives its name from a reptilian sea monster of Gaelic folklore, could it have been crafted as a “Wormhole” for such a creature to swim through to receive sacrificial offerings from the ancients or for some other purpose?